orakist/Oaksoft.ArgumentParser/README.md

 In this documentation, you learn how to:

-- Create switch, counter, named and value options.
+- Create named and value options.
 - Specify default value for options.
 - Specify allowed values for options.
 - Create aliases for named options.